Apron: Protective and fashionable aprons throughout history

 Since fabric was precious in the medieval and Renaissance eras, aprons then were little more than scraps of material tied around the waist with the intent of protecting the valuable clothing underneath.

 In Europe during the Middle Ages, aprons were worn by blacksmiths, armor and weapon makers, gardeners, carvers, furniture makers, leather smiths, cobblers, tailors, jewelers, metal forgers, fishmongers, clock makers, homemakers, tradesmen, artisans and masons.
 Tradesmen in general were called "apron men," as aprons were so common that distinguishing styles emerged between the various trades.
 For example, English barbers were known as "checkered apron men."
 Cobblers wore black to protect garments from the black wax used on shoes.
 Butchers wore blue stripes.
 Butlers wore green aprons.
 Blue was commonly worn by weavers, spinners, and gardeners.
 Stonemasons wore white aprons as protection against the dust of their trade, and even in the twenty-first century, aprons survive as part of Masonic ceremonial attire.
 These aprons were long, coming down to below the knees, with a flap or bib to protect the chest.
 The Union of the Grand Lodge of England between the Ancient and Modern branches of English Freemasonry in 1813 brought into many effect many changes in dress and ritual which still prevail to this day.
 In respect to the Masonic apron it was felt necessary to have these standardised and the resulting effort are the aprons we have in use today.
-The Dutch worn aprons bordered with black and with a skull and crossbones on the flap.
+The Dutch wore aprons bordered with black and with a skull and crossbones on the flap.
 Scottish lodges each have their individual right to choose the design, colour and shape of their aprons; some employ a tartan, while many others have a circular rather than a triangular flap.
 Soldiers of the French Foreign Legion wore leather aprons as part of their ceremonial dress as early as the 18th century.